MykMal/mykmal-personal_website/content/home/quote.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = ""It is impossible to be a mathematician without being a poet in soul."" subtitle = "--- Sofia Kovalevskaya in _Sónya Kovalévsky: Her Recollections of Childhood_"
+title = ""
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.